articleIcon-icon

 Some of the key tax laws include:

-- Australia - Superannuation Guarantee (Administration) Act 1992.
+• Australia - Superannuation Guarantee (Administration) Act 1992.
 Requires employers to contribute to a retirement savings plan for employees.
-The current minimum contribution rate set by this legislation is 10% of an employee's ordinary time earnings, with plans to incrementally increase to 12% by 2025.
+The current minimum contribution rate increases to 12% of an employee's ordinary time earnings starting Jul 1 2025.
 For more information visit ATO’s website

 Are you running payroll in multiple countries?
 Learn how global enterprise businesses can prevent double taxation.